forestgrape/coronavirus/2_biological/life-forms.md

 ### How Life Forms Growth
 Plants adapt the environment by different growing patterns.

+> // The word tropism comes from Greek 'tropos' which means turning.
+Correction: ~~For the movement of an organism, tropism describes the change of direction upon a stimulus.
+This is generalized to describe how forms of life behave under different stimuli or circumstances.~~ -> In botany tropism is used to describe when plants turn to growth in a specific direction upon a stimulus.
+Phototropism is when plants growth towards the sunlight and hydrotropism is when the root growth towards water. [wikipedia article on tropism]

 ##### Tropism
 > *Tropism* denotes here how organisms growth subject to environmental influences.
 When a life form growths preferable in some settings, the life life form has a tropism for that setting.

-> Generalized here from the usages in virology and botany, given below.
+> // Generalized here from the usages in virology and botany, given as examples.

+#### Tropism in Botany
 In botany, tropism is used how plants growth subject to stimuli.
-Examples:
 * When a plant growths towards light this is called phototropism.
 * When roots of a plants growth towards water it is hydrotropism.

+#### Tropism in Virology
-In virology, tropism is used to describe locations where viruses usually are.
-Described in the chapter [viruses](./viruses.md#tropism).
+In virology, tropism is used to describe locations where viruses replicate well.
+Though the term is not precisely defined and so the usages vary.
+Mostly the term tropism is used as follows:
-Examples:
+* Cell tropism is used to describe cell which support viral replication.
+* Tissue tropism denotes the tissues which support viral replication which is often set equivalent to viral genome detection.

+On this page, a virus has a tropism for a object if the virus has a noticeable effect on that object.
+Defined in the [tropism section](./viruses.md#tropism) in the virus chapter.
 * Coronaviruses replicate well in the respiratory tract, thus coronaviruses have a tropism for the respiratory tract.
 * SARS-CoV-2 infects type 1 pneumocytes cells, thus SARS-CoV-2 has a tropism for these cells.